 If I had an application patched together out of multiple components and one of them broke, it might take me days to diagnose and solve the issue.
 And that’s not fair to customers.

-The Node Learning Curve
+The Node learning curve

 However, building a real-world application at a higher level of complexity quickly became difficult, as there were so many moving pieces to wrap my head around.
 Recurring billing and multi-tenant solutions were a little harder to comprehend in the world of Node.

-My time with Firebase
+My thoughts on Firebase

 Firebase is a backend as a service from Google.
 Basically, you just call Firebase’s functions and it handles the rest for you.
 Because of this, it’s very easy to build Firebase apps: I built a React application with login/logout functionality and connected a realtime database in less than an hour.